October 17, 2018 By Dr Gouri Sultane Gupta

-Gestational age measured in weeks, from the first day of the woman’s last menstrual cycle to the current date is compared with her fundal height (the distance between the top of the pubic bone to the top of the uterus) during pregnancy, which helps in indicating the gestational age.
+Gestational age is measured in weeks, from the first day of the woman’s last menstrual cycle to the current date is compared with her fundal height (the distance between the top of the pubic bone to the top of the uterus) during pregnancy, which helps in indicating the gestational age.
 Both uterine stretching and fundal height helps in determining the probability of carrying multiple babies.

 Increase in average pregnancy weight: